vmcall/latebros/README.md

 # latebros
 x64 usermode rootkit.
 This was a project i made (with help from Daax and JustMagic) while researching usermode rootkits.
-Project is no longer under development nor is it finished.
+Project is neither under development nor finished.

 # Capabilities
 - Hide process from enumeration